By Jeremy Godwin.

 Welcome back to Let’s Talk About Mental Health, a weekly podcast/article about mental health and wellbeing by Australian author and speaker Jeremy Godwin that is about much more than just talk – every episode includes practical advice for improving and maintaining your mental health and wellbeing.

 This week we’re talking about stress – what it is, why it happens, and how to deal with it (both at work and at home), plus how to manage your mental health and wellbeing every day in order to reduce the effect stress can have on you.
-Listen in the Spotify player below or read the transcript beneath the player.
 So, let’s talk!

-Before we start: Just a quick reminder that you can also listen to the weekly podcast version of Let’s Talk About Mental Health on platforms including Apple Podcasts, Spotify, YouTube (audio only) & Google Podcasts – find links to other available podcasting services here.
+Before we start: Just a quick reminder that you can also listen to the weekly podcast version of Let’s Talk About Mental Health on platforms including Apple Podcasts, Spotify, YouTube (audio only) & Google Podcasts – more links here.
 Please take a moment to follow Let’s Talk About Mental Health via your preferred podcasting platform and leave a review so that other people can find out about the podcast, plus it helps me as I’m currently working on growing my audience.
 Thanks for your support!

 Stress.
 Whether we like it or not, stress is a part of life.
 It affects pretty much every single one of us, and we need a little bit of stress in our lives to keep us motivated and moving forward – otherwise, we’d probably all be spending each and every day on the couch doing nothing!
 But when stress – either at home or at work, or both – gets out of hand, it can cause serious issues for your mental and physical health.
 I talk a lot in my writing about how it’s up to each of us to be proactive in managing our health and wellbeing, and there are many things you can do to minimise stress in your life.
 Sometimes, however, stress can get the best of you, so today I’ll talk through how to deal with the ugly beast when you’re feeling overwhelmed by the stress monster as well as how to prevent it from taking hold.